-Responsibility for making our operations safer for everyone lies with each one of usemployee, from executive management to frontline employees.
+Responsibility for making our operations safer for everyone lies with each employee,.
 Each manager is responsible for implementing the SMS in their area of responsibility and will be held accountable to ensure all reasonable steps are taken to perform activities established as part of the SMS.
-However, Uultimate responsibility for safety at El Dorado Transit rests with the Accountable Executive.
+However, ultimate responsibility for safety at El Dorado Transit rests with the Accountable Executive.